ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

 You'll get this error for both the `dev-client-01.pfx` and `tst-client-01.pfx` client certificate though.
-To accept the dev environment certificate again, we'll need to upload the corresponding CA certificates to API Management so the certificate chain can be validated.
+We're using self-signed certificates, so to accept the dev environment certificate again, we'll need to upload the corresponding CA certificates to API Management.

 Open the `main.bicep` and locate the `apiManagementService` resource.
 Add the following configuration to the `properties` section.
 This will upload the root CA certificate to the `Root` certificate store and the intermediate CA certificate to the `CertificateAuthority` certificate store.